aitimis/hair-salon-landing-page/README.md

-# hair-salon-landing-page
+# Hair Salon Website

-This is a nice looking home page for hair salons.
+This project is a work-in-progress website for a hair salon, designed using pure HTML and CSS.
+JavaScript functionalities will be added soon...

-The project is still in progress as only the landing page is finished at the moment.